Developing scenarios – the story so far

 We also looked at earlier work on Wellington’s transport options.
 For example, public transport ideas were considered alongside the 2014 Public Transport Spine Study (PTSS).
 The PTSS recommended a high-quality bus rapid transit route along the public transport ‘spine’ from the central city to Newtown and Kilbirnie.

-We collated and shaped the many ideas into an initial long list of possible scenarios (a scenario is a package of possible interventions or ideas).
+We collated and shaped almost 230 ideas into an initial long list of possible scenarios (a scenario is a package of possible interventions or ideas).
 Each of the long list scenarios proposed different levels of intervention for different transport modes.
 For example, a scenario might include a high degree of cycling intervention, a medium level of public transport intervention, and a business-as-usual approach to local roads.
+This diagram shows the scope of the project, and this is how they were categorised.

 In November 2016 we held two MCA workshops, run by an independent facilitator.
 These workshops were designed to complete an initial high-level evaluation of each scenario against the assessment criteria.
 The notes from the workshops are available here.